deamoon/facebook_tester/README.md

 Find the most effective cover image with science methods.

-Application use your facebook api tocken for creation a/b testing.
+Application uses your facebook api tocken for creation a/b testing.

 You only need to chooce images, and application will change cover image every 10 minutes and calc new likes.
 The result of testing will available in your personal cabinet.